 - Livestock Risk Management Fund provided an essential financial source to facilitate livestock sales and other livestock-related activities

 - Livestock procurement system was piloted to organize livestock sales through establishing a herders NGO; undertaking livestock quality examination and certification at the district centre and selling livestock to a contracted processor at premium prices –20% higher than local prices

 - Eco soft loans - 12% annual interest rate loans against the existing interest rate of 24-30% provided an additional financial incentive for herders to reduce their herd size

 Based on these findings, CPR encourages participants and other pastureland users to promote and replicate the Bayan-Ovoo District model that demonstrates how herders can voluntarily adopt environmentally-friendly income generation strategies when the right incentive mechanism is put in place.
 If herders and pastureland users commit to focusing on quality over quantity, it might eventually achieve the Government's current target to reduce country-wide herd size by 25 million sheep units.

 Smaller herds will contribute to less greenhouse gas emissions, which essentially helps mitigate climate change.
+The livestock industry has been known as one of the leading contributors to global carbon emissions, through deforestation and the methane produced by the animals.
 Developing livestock production that is adaptable to climatic, environmental, and ecological changes with strengthened risk management capacity will remain an overarching principle of our members in Mongolia.